Luka Dončić–Anthony Davis trade: NBA draft lottery

-Prioritization of Luka over LeBron

-Since trading for Dončić, there has been speculation over the Lakers trading LeBron James as he is no longer the team's first priority.
-The Lakers seems to be freeing cap space for James' near retirement or potential departure in free agency.

 Dončić physical transformation and offseason

 The following offseason, Dončić underwent a significant physical transformation, slimming down significantly and improving his vertical, although his supposed vertical of 42 inches received scrutiny and accusation of AI slop.
+His transformation was featured on the cover of Men's Health magazine.
 This was likely related to the Mavericks' motivations for trading him.
 He also changed his diet significantly and underwent fasting and spent an entire month on conditioning without playing basketball.
-His transformation was featured on the cover of Men's Health magazine.
 He told Men's Health that he wanted to start training as soon as Los Angeles was eliminated in the first round of the playoffs.
 Dončić also competed at EuroBasket 2025 in the offseason.
 However, Dončić returned to the Lakers heavier than his recorded weight the previous season.

 Dončić told Men's Health "Every summer I try my best to work on different things.
 Obviously, I'm very competitive.
 This summer was just a little bit different, you know.
 It kind of motivated me to be even better.
 Obviously, be the best that I can be, take care of myself.
 This year, with my team, I think we did a huge step.
 But this is just the start, you know.
 I need to keep going.
 Can't stop."